jaitjacob/CommandPi/README.md

 The commands above should get you up and running.
 You can find specific commands below:
 # :ledger: Contents
 1. <a href="https://github.com/jaitjacob/CommandPi/blob/master/system_commands.md" target="_blank">System level</a>
-2. rarely used commands
+2. Rarely used commands
-3. custom
+3. Custom
-4. know your commands better
+4. Know your commands better
-5.
+5. **work in progress**
-6.